timjstewart/how-to-spring-boot/README.md

 and get the following output:

     {
-        "name":"tim",
+        "title":"tim",
         "description":"No description"
     }

 # Experiment with HATEOAS

-Make Blog derive from Resource Support by adding this import:
+Make Blog derive from Resource Support by adding this import to Blog.java:

     import org.springframework.hateoas.ResourceSupport;